ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Java-Tracker.md

 <a name="common" />
 ### 4.1 Common

-All events are tracked with specific methods on the tracker instance, of the form `track_XXX()`, where `XXX` is the name of the event to track.
+All events are tracked with specific methods on the tracker instance, of the form `trackXXX()`, where `XXX` is the name of the event to track.

 <a name="custom-contexts" />
 ### 4.1.1 Custom contexts